viyq/mle-CAPR-p3/README.md

 The regressors LightGBM and XGBoostRegressor did a quite decent job with R² 0.87 and 0.89 , respectively.
 This models did better because the data normalization with MaxAbsScaler helped in delivering the right values to the models.
 It is also expected that VotingEnsemble (R² = 0.90) and StackEnsemble ((R² = 0.89)) improved to a certain degree the quality of predictions, since those models are the result of agregating the results of different models.
 The parameters of the Voting Ensemble model, are those corresponding to each of the models used during aggregation.
-It will be difficult to improve the performance of the model unless the automl settings of experiment timeout is increase.

 RunDetails AutoML screenshot
 ![RunDetails AutoML](https://github.com/viyq/mle-CAPR-p3/blob/0503b4526088a845177b11dac994cad8e7bbc5c8/screenshots/RunDetails%20AutoML%20screenshot.jpg)